 Razan Al Adwan Refusal Strategies and Misunderstanding in Jordanian Arabic and British English

-I teach on postgraduate taught courses (MA TESOL - Second Language Acquisition).
+I teach on postgraduate taught courses MA TESOL and MA in Higher Education.
 I also supervise PhD students in the areas of language acquisition and language teaching.
 I teach on the Graduate Certificate in Learning and Teaching for staff and also run sessions for the Open Pathway for Fellowship.

 Courses I teach on